 - You should use Finnish student health service (FSHS).
-Read about the services they offer: Student healthcare services FSHS (yths.fi).
-There is a fee to be paid for Kela for FSHS each semester.
-Read more: How to pay the Student Healthcare fee - In addition, if you have a municipality of residence, you can use public health services with low fees (priority being student health care). .
+Read about the services they offer: Student healthcare services - FSHS (yths.fi).
+There is a fee to be paid for Kela for FSHS each semester. - In addition, if you have a municipality of residence, you can use public health services with low fees (priority being student health care).